sfreinders/Webtech-final-project-Project-Gutenberg-redesign/README.md

 Attempt at making dark mode -Nathanael
 Highlighted the current page user is on -Nathanael

-26 March:
+**26 March:**
-Redesigned main categories page: replaced nested "<ul>" list with CSS grid card layout for a better scannability- Sofie Redesigned reading list page: replaced nested "<ul>" bookshelves with flexbog tag -sofie Redesigned collections section on reading list page: replaced separate "<ul>" block with flexbox pill layout - Sofie Changed the hrefs to make sure the active nav link works on every page and make it visible where you are in the navbar.  -sofie https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Flexible_box_layout Converted the bookshelves layout from columns to a Javascript masonry solution, this makes sure the alphabetical order is correct -sofie
+Redesigned main categories page: replaced nested &lt;/ul&gt; list with CSS grid card layout for a better scannability- Sofie Redesigned reading list page: replaced nested &lt;/ul&gt; bookshelves with flexbog tag -sofie Redesigned collections section on reading list page: replaced separate &lt;/ul&gt; block with flexbox pill layout - Sofie Changed the hrefs to make sure the active nav link works on every page and make it visible where you are in the navbar.  -sofie https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Flexible_box_layout Converted the bookshelves layout from columns to a Javascript masonry solution, this makes sure the alphabetical order is correct -sofie